HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

             ...
         },

-    Including *user-friendly* values for metadata fields has some advantages.
+    Including *user-friendly* values for metadata fields has many advantages, including:

     1. Unlike the actual metadata field name, the *user-friendly* value can contain punctuation, spaces, capitalization, and other basic formatting to make the interpretation of the field easier for data contributors and consumers.
     1. Updates or changes to a *user-friendly* value are considered a patch increment to the schema version number and are thus easier and simpler to implement than metadata field name changes.